omrina/onePicVideo/README.md

 # onePicVideo
-mp3 + one image file => mp4
+mp3 + image => mp4

-You can convert multiple mp3 files to mp4 with the same image at once!
+You can also convert multiple mp3 files to mp4 with the same image at once!

 # Usage
 To make the magic work, first you need to install the packages listed in `requirements.txt`, like this: